 - 1. It is legal for a player positioned directly behind the snapper to conserve time by intentionally throwing the ball forward to the ground immediately after receiving the snap that has neither been muffed nor touched the ground. - 2.
-It is legal for a player to conserve yardage by intentionally throwing an incomplete forward pass if: - a.
-The passer has been beyond the lateral boundary of the free-blocking zone as established at the snap; and - b.
-The pass reaches the neutral zone, including the extension beyond the sideline.
+It is legal for a player to conserve yardage by intentionally throwing an incomplete forward pass if all of the following conditions are met: - a.
+The passer has possessed the ball beyond the lateral boundary of the free-blocking zone as established at the snap; - b.
+The pass reaches the neutral zone, including the extension beyond the sideline; and - c.
+The passer is the only player to possess the ball after the snap ends.